July 11, 2016 · Written by Foodtolive Team

 How Can You Be Sure That Organic Food is Safe

 Every farm that grows and sells organic food needs to undergo a government inspection and approval.
 After that, the farm needs to follow the required regulations and will be regularly monitored to ensure that it follows all the organic practices and regulations.

 Even if you buy organic produce from other countries, the importers are required to follow the environmental regulations and federal standards.

 Why Is Organic Food More Expensive

 Producing organic food and maintaining their organic status usually costs more for farmers, which can lead to organic food being slightly more expensive.
 Because of the fewer amount of pesticides used, organic farming requires more intensive labor and maintenance.
-Another reason is that organic producers often don’t use preservatives, which is more natural but leads to a shorter shelf life.
+Another reason is that organic producers often don’t use preservatives, which is more natural but leads to shorter shelf life.

 How Do You Properly Wash Organic Food to Remove Pesticides

 Even though there are available commercial produce washes, they haven’t been standardized and their usefulness hasn’t been proven.
-Regular tap water cleans food just as well as the commercial cleaning solutions.
+Regular tap water cleans food just as well as commercial cleaning solutions.